Amber Heard and ex-husband Johnny Depp are set to face off in a Virginia court in a trial over his 2019 $50 million defamation lawsuit against her.

-March 2019: Depp files a $50 million defamation lawsuit against Heard over the op-ed.
+March 2019: Depp files a $50 million defamation lawsuit against Heard over the Washington Post op-ed.
 In court documents, Depp alleges his ex's allegations were part of an "elaborate hoax" to "advance her career."
 He also claims her allegations negatively impacted his career and that Heard "violently abused" him.
 In addition, he accuses Heard of "spending time in a new relationship" with her former boyfriend, Elon Musk, during their marriage.

 Heard's attorney refers to the lawsuit as a "frivolous action" and the "latest of Johnny Depp's repeated efforts to silence Amber Heard."

 April 2019: Heard files a motion to dismiss the lawsuit and details the abuse she allegedly experienced from Depp.
 She claims the actor hit her, choked her and shoved her.
 She also claims Depp "would become a totally different person" whom she called "Johnny ‘the Monster.'"

 "The only way for Amber Heard to sustain her hoax is to shift to new lies," Depp's lawyer says in part of his response.